Macallen117/Grasping-Point-Generator/README.md

 ------

 **current problem:**
-the segmentation can be completed in a reasonable time, 20K points about 40 seconds. two many clusters to be rendered in the same window (e.g 4000 clusters for mesh model with 20k triangles)
+the segmentation can be completed in a reasonable time but it's somehow hard to visualize all the clusters if the number of clusters are large because we are going to render them in the same window (e.g 4000 clusters for mesh model with 20k triangles)

 **Proposed Result in the paper:**